pCobosAlcala/CashTransfers_COVID19/README.md

 ## About this repository

 ### Folders
-This repository has two folders with the following content
+This repository has two folders with the following content:

 - **1_data**:
 	- An excel file (db.xlsx) with three sheets: